skystebnicki/chamel/README.md

     npm start

+###$ 4.
+Run tests

+    npm test

 This will start a development server that can be accessed at http://localhost:8081

-### Testing
-All components should have at least a basic level of unit test coverage.
-Unit tests are written in jasmin and run through karma.

-To run the suite and watch for changes as you work simply type:
+## Building and Publishing

+1. Bump the version number
+2. npm run build
-    npm test
+3. npm publish